shrutipistolwala-tech/Bad-back-posture-detection-and-correction/README.md

 # PostCure
-A posture correction device for back and neck https://thinkmakestart.info/postcure/
+A posture correction device for back and neck.

+https://thinkmakestart.info/postcure/